-(v) The applicant submitted they are aware of the fact that decision of Honourable Karnataka High Court in State of Karnataka Vs. Vasavamba Stores - [2013] 60 VST 19 (Karn.) has been carried by State of Karnataka before Honourable Supreme Court.
+6.12 The applicant further submitted they are aware of the fact that decision of Honourable Karnataka High Court in State of Karnataka Vs. Vasavamba Stores - [2013] 60 VST 19 (Karn.) has been carried by State of Karnataka before Honourable Supreme Court.
 However, as per knowledge of the applicant and subject to verification, Honourable Supreme Court has neither granted any stay on operation and execution of the decision of Honourable Karnataka High Court and as per settled legal position, till a judgment is stayed or reversed, it is the authority prevailing and the judicial discipline demands that the said judgment be honoured and followed.
-The applicant has rely upon the observation made by Honourable Supreme Court in the case of Collector of Customs, Bombay Vs. Krishna Sales (P)

-Court in the case of Collector of Customs, Bombay Vs. Krishna Sales (P) Ltd. - AIR 1994 SC 1239 observing that - Mere filing of appeal does not operate as a stay or suspension of the order appealed against.
+The applicant would like to place reliance upon the observation made by the Honourable Supreme Court in the case of Collector of Customs, Bombay Vs. Krishna Sales (P) Ltd. - AIR 1994 SC 1239 wherein Hon'ble Supreme Court has observed that - Mere filing of appeal does not operate as a stay or suspension of the order appeale against.

-- (vi) On the issue of classification and the principles of classification, it would be profitable to refer to the decision of Honourable Supreme Court in the case of Commissioner of Commercial Tax, UP Vs. A. R. Thermosets (P) Ltd. AIR 2016 SC 321 : (2016) 94 VST 258 (SC) wherein, issue was as to whether BITUMEN EMULSION was eligible to be classified under the entry which read as BITUMEN.
+6.13 On the issue of classification and the principles of classification, it would be profitable to refer to the decision of Honourable Supreme Court in the case of Commissioner of Commercial Tax, UP Vs. A. R. Thermosets (P) Ltd.-AIR 2016 SC 321: (2016) 94 VST 258 (SC) wherein, issue was as to whether BITUMEN EMULSION was eligible to be classified under the entry which read as BITUMEN.
 The stand of the Revenue was that the concerned entry was restrictive as it used the only word "BITUMEN" while the stand of the assessee was that BITUMEN EMULSION is a different form of BITUMEN, more precisely in liquid form and less hazardous.
-So, assessee contended it to be classified under the entry of BITUMEN.
-Therein Honourable Supreme Court held that narrow interpretation as sought by Revenue could not be done because bitumen is a generic expression which would include different types of bitumen in any form. - (vii) The applicant submitted that a particular classification once accepted and adopted for years cannot be overturned merely because the law under which a product was classified in a particular manner has repealed and is replaced by a new law.
-There has to be material and substantial change in the entry to depart from the previous classification which was adopted earlier.
-In the present case, the products in question have been classified as PAPAD since many years and there is no substantial change in the entry under the GST Law as compared to erstwhile Gujarat Value Added Tax Act, 2003.
-So, there appears to be no valid reason for departing from the classification adopted, accepted and followed for years.
-Ponds India Ltd. Vs. Commissioner of Trade Tax, Lucknow - (2008) 15 VST 256 (SC).
+So, the assessee contended, it to be classified under the entry of BITUMEN.
+Therein Honourable Supreme Court held that narrow interpretation as sought by Revenue could not be done because bitumen is a generic expression which would include different types of bitumen in any form.